Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-detection.md

 To recognize faces:

-1. Create an instance of the [Tizen.Multimedia.Vision.FaceRecognitionModel](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.FaceRecognitionModel.html) class and add face examples to it with the `Add()` method.
+1. Create an instance of the [Tizen.Multimedia.Vision.FaceRecognitionModel](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.FaceRecognitionModel.html) class and add face examples to it with the `Add()` method.

     Face examples need to be of the same person but captured at different angles.
 The example assumes that 10 face samples are used and that the face area in each example covers approximately 95\~100% of the image.
 The face to be recognized is given the label "1".

-    ```
+    ```csharp
     static FaceRecognitionModel model = new FaceRecognitionModel();

     /// faceExamples contains 10 face examples as instances